Pancreatitis in dogs

 Among the more common symptoms are a sore or swollen abdomen, nausea, vomiting, fever, lethargy, abdominal pain, diarrhoea and decreased appetite.
 If you notice any or all of these symptoms, see your vet for immediate assistance.

-- Severe diarrhoea and vomiting – This can lead to dehydration if not carefully managed.
+• Severe diarrhoea and vomiting – These can lead to dehydration if not carefully managed.
 If your dog has had soft or watery stool for more than a week, it could be a sign of a more serious illness.
+Dogs will vomit from time to time for a number of reasons.
+However, if you’re noticing that your dog is vomiting or retching more often than normal, pancreatitis could be the cause.

 Diagnosis of pancreatitis in dogs

 A complete blood count is taken as well as a chemistry panel and urine test.
-These tests usually reveal and elevated white blood cell count, but this might be caused by a number of diseases other than pancreatitis.
+These tests usually reveal and elevated white blood cell count, but this might be caused by some diseases other than pancreatitis.
 The blood levels of pancreatic enzymes may also be elevated; while this is very helpful in diagnosing pancreatitis, some dogs with the condition will show normal levels of these enzymes.

 Another way to diagnose pancreatitis in dogs is to perform the canine pancreatic lipase immunoreactivity test.
 The test is designed to pick up any signs of an increased level of the pancreatic lipase.